mrHoft/visit-counter/README.md

 - (text/plain) number

 ### Features:
-- Repeatable request are not counting.
+- Repeatable requests are not counting.
 - Client with ability to manage users and counters.
 Sign in by credentials, auto auth by token.
 - Analytics: geoip, system, platform, agent, graph.
 - SSR, Bundle on fly.